fabric8-quickstarts/karaf2-camel-log/README.md

 The example can be built with

-    mvn clean install -Ddocker.skip
+    mvn clean install

-### Running the example in fabric8
+### Running the example in OpenShift

 It is assumed that OpenShift platform is already running.
 If not you can find details how to [Install OpenShift at your site](https://docs.openshift.com/enterprise/3.1/install_config/install/index.html).